sidney-eliot/3d-artists-handbook/content/texturing/skin-texturing.md

 ## Painting Skin

-I tried to only use high resolution images in here, so you should be able to simply pull the images you want from this website into your reference board.
+I tried to only use high-resolution images in here, so you should be able to simply pull the images you want from this website into your reference board.

 Creating skin by hand without the help of pre-made materials and textures is great to know and allows for more creative freedom over the character.